-97. The workplan of the Task Force includes activity II.4: "Mapping of existing international/regional guidance/tools on averting, minimizing and addressing displacement and durable solutions."
+96. The workplan of the Task Force includes activity II.4: "Mapping of existing international/regional guidance/tools on averting, minimizing and addressing displacement and durable solutions."
 The Office of the United Nations High Commissioner for Refugees (UNHCR) is a member of the Task Force on Displacement and has committed to take the lead on this mapping exercise, in consultation with International Organisation for Migration (IOM), the Advisory Group of Civil Society Organisations (CSOs) and the Platform on Disaster Displacement (PDD).
-The objectives of this mapping are to: enhance dissemination of the existing tools and guidance; identify key opportunities to further develop tools and guidance; to enhance coherence between tools and guidance and to ensure better implementation of existing tools and guidance by the Task Force on Displacement; and inform the work of the Warsaw International Mechanism on Loss and Damage as it pertains to tools and guidance.
+The objectives of this mapping are to: enhance dissemination of the existing tools and guidance; identify key opportunities to further develop tools and guidance; to enhance coherence between tools and guidance and to ensure better implementation of existing tools and guidance; inform the development of recommendations related to tools and guidance by the Task Force on Displacement; and inform the work of the Warsaw International Mechanism on Loss and Damage as it pertains to tools and guidance.